Last Updated on October 24, 2024 by Admin

 A joint venture tender is used when two or more contractors want to work on a single construction project together.
 Each contractor would enter into a joint venture agreement with the other party and then compete to complete the project.

-What is the importance of tendering process in construction?
+What is the importance of the tendering process in construction?

 A tendering process allows several different contractors to be considered and leads to a more efficient and cost-effective construction project.
 Additionally, having a tendering process in place ensures that all of the necessary permissions and licenses are obtained before starting work on the project.